 Employment and Salaries

 Website administrators may work for Web development, programming, maintenance or security companies or in the information technology departments of large firms specializing in other industries.
 Many are self-employed and act as webmasters for a variety of different clients on a freelance basis.
 A website administrator's work is generally performed in an office environment.
-The BLS projected faster-than-average employment growth of 20% for web developers between 2012 and 2022.
-The median salary in the U.S. was $63,490 as of May 2014, per BLS data.
+The BLS projected much-faster-than-average employment growth of 27% for web developers between 2014 and 2024.
+The median salary in the U.S. was $64,970 as of May 2015, per BLS data.